 - Clarify your goals by writing about how you will begin to reinvest in life.
 Develop a plan to deal with your new life, thereby limiting the time spent only on your loss.

 - Some suggest burning what you have written in order to liberate that energy from your life.
-At Funeral Guide, we suggest only doing this much later, when you have reached the end of your grieving process, as there can be great value in re-reading your written pages at a later date when the issue comes up again to be re-processed with a better perspective.
+Others suggest only doing this much later, when you have reached the end of your grieving process, as there can be great value in re-reading your written pages at a later date when the issue comes up again to be re-processed with a better perspective.
 We are all different.
 What you choose to do will be right for you.

-- Join a bereavement group.
+Join a bereavement group.
 Even though the thought of being with strangers may be overwhelming, eventually you will cry less and laugh more as you share stories with others who truly do understand how you feel.
 You will also feel good about helping other group members which in turn helps you begin to feel strong and whole again.
-Find the Compassionate Friends or contact SADAG in Funeral Guide’s useful links.
+Find details for Compassionate Friends and South African Depression and Anxiety Group in useful links.

-- Purging grief is a detox-cleanse that allows you to recover joy and balance to your mind and gut.
+Purging grief is a detox-cleanse that allows you to recover.
 You never have to stop feeling love and longing for what you miss.
 You need to fall back deeply into your sadness periodically, feel terrible and then release it quickly just like a cramp in your foot.
 Then laugh loudly, our bodies respond to the emotion we act out, so act out the joyful dance and feel free to laugh at yourself.
 Eventually the pain will go, and the good memories will last forever.

-- Reinvest in life.
 Make a ‘to do’ list as a guide for the following day, try to limit the time spent only on your loss.
 The more attention you give to your loss the more power you give it to dominate your life.
 Grief is a process which involves making choices.
-At some point it becomes necessary to decide whether you will be continuously loss oriented, or restoration oriented.
+At some point, it becomes necessary to decide whether you will be continuously loss oriented, or restoration oriented.
 You will still need to give your grief time, but reinvesting in life is part of moving forward.

-- Read.
-You may not be able to read anything early in your grief, but when you are ready, there are some wonderful self help books to be found.
+You may not be able to read anything early in your grief, but when you are ready, there are some wonderful self-help books to be found.
 While family and friends may not understand what you are going through, there are people who have traveled the road you are on and they have published their stories to help others who find themselves in the same situation.
+See below for some recommended reading:

 All books by Author: Elisabeth Kubler-Ross